aejessen/MICB475_Group5/README.md

       - Code is also given in module (I think) god BLESS Dr. Sun
       - Start writing up results if possible
    - Start writing up the results that we do have so far.

+# 20 March 2024
+Weekly Update
+- Began writing up results from past analyses
+- performed differential abundance analysis and PICRUSt2

+Meeting Agenda
+- discuss results of some analyses (how to interpret, what to include in write-up)
+   - core microbiome analysis